sabrinasayed99/Phase-1-Project/README.md

 ## Conclusions

-The analysis leads to three recommendations for the make and model of the aircraft S.J.
-Corporation will be adding to the fleet.
-These recommendations come from the list of low-risk aircraft that have an average risk value of less than 0.05, two engines, and a history with more than a 0.6 average uninjured rate.
+Our final analysis has allowed us to make 3 recommendations of unique make-models for investment.
+These recommendations come from the list of low-risk aircraft that have an average risk value of less than 0.05, two engines, and a track record of more than a 0.6 average uninjured rate.

     Cessna 206:
                 Risk index < .05